 How to buy the best treadmills

-Although there is a seemingly endless succession of treadmills to choose from you can narrow the field of options down just like we did, by focusing on key specifications like belt size, motor speed/power, incline options, and entertainment programs.
+Although there is a seemingly endless succession of treadmills to choose from, you can narrow the field of options down just as we did by focusing on specifications like belt size, motor speed/power, incline options, and entertainment programs.

 The gold standard for runners is a 22"x60" tread belt — enough space to accommodate almost any stride.
 You'll see shorter and narrower belts on budget-priced machines or those meant more for walking and jogging than full-out running.

-Treadmill motor size is typically measured in continuous horsepower (CHP) and, in general, the bigger the better.
+Treadmill motor size is typically measured in continuous horsepower (CHP), and in general, bigger is better.
 A stronger motor is more likely to offer fast, smooth speed transitions and steady belt movement.

-If you're willing to pass on high-tech entertainment options like HD touchscreens and interactive workouts, you can save a lot of money on your treadmill purchase.
-But if it's those entertainment features that motivate you to run or walk, don't skimp here — getting the right interactive features could be the difference between actually using your treadmill or turning it into an expensive coat rack.
+Entertainment options If you're willing to pass on high-tech entertainment options like HD touchscreens and interactive workouts, you can save a lot of money on your treadmill purchase.
+But if it's those entertainment features that motivate you to run or walk, don't skimp here — getting the right interactive add-ons could be the difference between actually using your treadmill or turning it into an expensive coat rack.